Frequently Asked Questions

 Good hand to eye co-ordination and manual dexterity is essential.
 Rotational duties mean that during your shift there are both seated and standing tasks (a reasonable level of health and well-being is required and an ability to be flexible is essential).

 We will provide safety shoes and protective garments for you however we recommend comfortable and light clothing to wear under the protective clothing.
-Your own clothes must not protrude so no collars or cuffs that stick out please.
-To prevent contamination all your clothing must be free from sequins, rhinestones, fringes, fraying or any details that may cause a contamination risk.
+Your own clothes must not protrude so no collars or cuffs that stick out.
+To prevent contamination all your clothing must be free from sequins, rhinestones, fringes and fraying.
+No fake eye-lashes, extensions or any details that may cause a contamination risk are also not permitted.

 What is an induction?

 Prior to starting work with us you will be invited to attend a training session that we call an induction.
-This is usually carried out the week before you are due to start work and includes meeting with our occupational health team for a quick health review.
-It also includes completing all paperwork associated with starting a new job for example providing your bank details for our wages department etc. We also take you on a quick tour of the facilities and the factory that you will be working in.
+This is usually carried out the week before you are due to start work and includes meeting with our human resources, health & safety and occupational health teams as part of our on-boarding process.
+It also includes completing all paperwork associated with starting a new job.

 How long does an induction take?

-Each induction will take approximately 4.5hours (a short break and refreshments will be provided).
+Each induction will take approximately 3 hours.
 Please be aware that you will need to be capable of attending our induction in full in order to be cleared to start work.

 Can I wear jewellery in the factory?

-No jewellery is permitted however we will allow a plain single wedding band but all other jewellery and fashion accessories must be removed for example nose, brow, lip and tongue studs, microdermals etc.
+No jewellery is permitted however we will allow a single band ring (e.g. wedding ring) but all other jewellery and fashion accessories must be removed for example nose, brow, lip and tongue studs, microdermals etc.

 Can I wear nail varnish in the factory?

-No you will be required to remove nail varnish, nail extensions, gel nails or any adornments etc. This rule needs to be observed when attending our induction as well.
+No you will be required to remove nail varnish, nail art, nail extensions, gel nails or any adornments etc. This rule needs to be observed when attending our induction as well.

 Can I smoke on site?